 Also, the best 3D web design trends 2020 offer users something unexpected, therefore, will reduce the bounce rate.

-Elements and layers that overlap do not quite produce a 3D effect.
-However, the split screen web design trend adds a feel of dimension and depth to projects.
+Elements and layers that overlap does not quite produce a 3D effect.
+However, the split-screen web design trend adds a feel of dimension and depth to projects.

 Although overlapping layers are available as a single element, this split-screen web design trend often involves the use of many overlapping elements.
 The best part is this design works with just about all types of design schemes.